PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 If you want to change the state of the OMRON relay during a flight, you can do this by including the text _[RELAY=ON]_ or _[RELAY=OFF]_ in the RockBLOCK message.
 The state of the relay will be updated after the next transmit cycle.
 If you want to pulse the relay on for 1-5 seconds, to trigger e.g. a cut-down device, include the text _[RELAY=1]_ to pulse the relay on for 1 second then off again. _[RELAY=5]_ will pulse the relay on for five seconds then off again.
 Only integer pulse durations of 1-5 seconds are valid, other values will be ignored.

+If you want to enable message forwarding via the RockBLOCK Gateway, you can do this by including the text _[RBDESTINATION=nnnnn]_ in the RockBLOCK message where _nnnnn_ is the serial number of the destination RockBLOCK.
+You can disable message forwarding by sending a message containing _[RBDESTINATION=0]_.
+You can change the source serial number which is included in the messages by including the text _[RBSOURCE=nnnnn]_ in the RockBLOCK message where _nnnnn_ is the serial number of the
+RockBLOCK 9603N you are sending the messages from.

 A future version of the code will make use of the 9603N Ring Indicator signal to let the beacon know when a new message is waiting to be downloaded without first needing to go through a full transmit cycle.

 ## Tracking your beacon with an internet connection